plippe/blog/_posts/2018-11-01-taming-cats-validation.md

       .flatMap(validatePhoneNumberCountry(_, "IE"))
 ```

 `Either` is like a simplified `Try`, or `Future`.
-It doesn’t offer any fancy error catching, nor multi threading, but offers a clear distinction between success, and failure.
+It doesn’t offer any fancy error catching, nor multi-threading, but offers a clear distinction between success and failure.

 The results of the validation methods are currently composed sequentially.
-In other words, the validation stops at the first error, and returns it.
+In other words, the validation stops at the first error and returns it.
 This can create a very painful user experience.
-No one wants to submit a form over, and over again without knowing when the process will succeed.
+No one wants to submit a form over and over again without knowing when the process will succeed.

 ```
 phone number isn't valid

 ...

-phone number isn't for a land line
+phone number isn't for a landline

 ...